John E. Sweeney: Recovery from alcoholism

+In November 2019, leaked audio from a verbally abusive private meeting between McLaughlin, several of his top political and governmental aides, Sweeney, and then-Republican candidate for Troy mayor Thomas Reale, was published by the Times Union.
+During the meeting, McLaughlin, County Director of Operations Richard Christ, County Director of Purchasing James Gordon, and Sweeney pressured Reale to drop out of the mayoral race and endorse Rodney Wiltshire, a third-party candidate defeated in the Democratic primary by incumbent Democratic Mayor Patrick Madden.
+Mr. Reale remained in the race and was defeated by Madden in the general election.

 Personal life

 Sweeney has three adult children from his first marriage.
 He lives in Clifton Park, New York.
 He has two young children with his wife, Erin, and two step-children from her prior marriage.

 Sweeney's father was the leader of a shirt-cutter's union in Troy, NY.